 Little Buckaroo Ride

-If a trail ride sounds like too much, then a consider a guided ride.
-It’s perfect for first-time riders and kids ride on the back of a guided horse in the Little Buckaroo Cirle.
-Each ride is about 15 minutes and is $15 per rider.
-Reservations not required.
+If a trail ride sounds like too much, consider a guided ride.
+It’s perfect for first-time riders, and kids ride on the back of a guided horse in the Little Buckaroo Circle.
+Each ride is about 15 minutes and $20 per rider.
+Reservations are not required.
+Offered daily from 8 a.m. to noon.

 Custer State Park offers several hiking trails throughout the park.